Jazpy/adnator/README.md

 `contamination_proportion` (optional): floating point value between 0 and 1, indicates the proportion of reads that will be contaminated, defaults to 0.

+`contamination_sequence` (optional): filepath to FASTA sequence to use as the source of contaminated reads.

 # Example Usage

 In order to run a simulation on the included demographic model `utilities/example_demography.yaml`, which specifies